rnapier/cocoaphony-blog/source/_posts/2010-01-28-learning-cocoa-2.markdown

 ---
 <em><a href="http://stackoverflow.com/questions/1043820/what-programming-skills-i-need-to-become-an-iphone-developer/1044525#1044525">From a StackOverflow posting</a>.</em>

 When I teach Cocoa, I always ask the class what their background is in.
 This generally tells me what they need to unlearn before they're ready for Cocoa.
-Here are some of the things I've found that different groups need to unlearn.<a id="more"></a><a id="more-467"></a>
+Here are some of the things I've found that different groups need to unlearn.<!-- more -->

 For C++ developers: